-${\it Valuation\ of\ land\ under\ revaluation\ basis}$
+Valuation of land under revaluation basis

-The Parent Company's parcel of land are carried at revalued amounts.
+The Group's parcels of land are carried at revalued amounts.
 The valuations of these parcels of land were performed by SEC accredited independent appraisers and were determined using the market approach.
 Significant adjustments to inputs used in determining the fair value of land such as location and utility could affect the appraised value of the assets.